Skip to main content

 • Successful completion of a background check.

-• Completion of required safety trainings at the mandatory orientation for incoming MLS students.
+• Completion of required safety trainings.